 Depending on the neck angle you settle for, you can gain an overall height of 6” which should be adequate for most folks, except very tall people.
-(For tall people who require more height, Ergoplay have another variant called Troster which does the job.)
+(For tall people who require more height, Ergoplay has another variant called Troster.)

 Ergoplay Tappert comes with two suction cups at the top and one at the bottom of the contraption.
 The material is metal, so the feel is solid and reliable.
 Even if the suction cups come off, you are better off with the Tappert for you will be working with gravity and solid metal.
 It won’t collapse.